-In addition, we would like to thank Jenny Adams, Fritz Anderson, Sarah Arehart, Cornelia Bailey, Charles Blair, Simrit Dhesi, Ted Foss, Eric Ginsburg, Kaylea Hascall, Don Harper, Guillaume Iacino, Tanya Gray Jones, Chad Kainz, Gus Lacy, the late Karen Landahl, Roberto Marques, Dale Mertes, Yasuyuki Nemoto, Mark Olsen and Matt Wilcoxson for their generous assistance.
+In addition, we would like to thank Jenny Adams, Fritz Anderson, Sarah Arehart, Cornelia Bailey, Charles Blair, Simrit Dhesi, Ted Foss, Eric Ginsburg, Kaylea Hascall, Don Harper, Guillaume Iacino, Tanya Gray Jones, Chad Kainz, Gus Lacy, the late Karen Landahl, Roberto Marques, Dale Mertes, Yasuyuki Nemoto, Mark Olsen, Matt Wilcoxson, and Eric Volpert for their generous assistance.
 The 2008 version was created with the assistance of Arthur Christoph, Matthieu Felt, Camelia Nakagawara and Peter Thorson.
 Current Kanji alive web app UI design by Arno Bosse.

 We would like to extend our gratitude to Coji Morishita (M+ Fonts), Yasuyuki Nemoto (Kenkyusha Co., Ltd.), and Makoto Watanabe (http://mojimoji.de) for their generous assistance with the current version of Kanji alive.
 Above all, we would like to express our thanks to our tireless software developer, Joshua Day.